What is the Advanced Startup Options Menu?

 Advanced options is available from the Troubleshoot screen.

-The Advanced options option opens up yet another menu which contains the following items: System Restore, System Image Recovery, Automatic Repair, Command Prompt, and Startup Settings, all of which I explain below in their own sections.
+The Advanced options option opens up yet another menu which contains the following items: System Restore, System Image Recovery, Startup Repair, Command Prompt, and Startup Settings, all of which I explain below in their own sections.

 The Advanced options menu is most similar to the System Recovery Options menu found in earlier versions of Windows.